Tazaf/ionicitude/README.md

 ## Known bugs

-Please, be advised that there are some awkwards bugs on Android regarding the back button handling from within an AR View, and the user location tracking lifecycle.
-If you encouter them, please do not raise an issue here but go either on the [Github Wikitude repo](http://github.com/Wikitude/wikitude-cordova-plugin/issues) or on the [Wikitude Developer Forum](http://www.wikitude.com/developer/developer-forum) (you'll need to register).
+Please, be advised that we've been confronted with some awkwards bugs on Android regarding the back button handling from within an AR View, and the user location tracking lifecycle.
+If you encouter them or any other bugs related to the Wikitude plugin, please go on the [Github Wikitude repo](http://github.com/Wikitude/wikitude-cordova-plugin/issues) or on the [Wikitude Developer Forum](http://www.wikitude.com/developer/developer-forum) (you'll need to register).

 # Installing Ionicitude
 OK :ok_hand: !
 Now that we have successfully installed the cordova Wikitude plugin (right?), let's use it with Ionicitude.
 To install Ionicitude, you have two choices.